Lawranio/LABORATORY-3year-2half/README.md

 # LABORATORY-WORKS

-Contains laboratory works of the third year (second half) of study
+Contains laboratory works of the third year (second half) of study.

 # SUBJECTS